 Before I offer my tips on what to see and do in the area, let’s first take a quick look at the neighborhood’s history.
 (For a more in-depth take on the topic, see the wonderful piece over at Messy Nessy Chic on Belleville’s communist and revolutionary roots.)

-The image above aptly illustrates Belleville’s legacy as a traditional center of working-class Parisian culture.
-It depicts the Rue de Belleville at the turn of the 20th century (now lined with Asian restaurants, markets and, increasingly, hip bars and cafes.)
+The image above visually conveys Belleville’s legacy as a center of working-class Parisian culture.
+It depicts the Rue de Belleville at the turn of the 20th century.
+These days, it’s lined with Asian restaurants, markets and, increasingly, hip bars, wine shops and cafes.

 The history of Belleville as a teeming locus of working-class culture goes back centuries, when the then-independent village was populated by farmers, winemakers tending humble local vines and operating small cafes, cabarets and even brothels.

 Like Montmartre and many other villages at the outskirts of the French capital, Belleville formed its own distinctive local identity, and even, according to some, its own singsong accent and vernacular/dialect in French.
 It’s the sort of vocal timbre made famous by the likes of Edith Piaf.
 To my ear, you can still hear it pronounced today in some of the older bars, cafés and shops along Rue Ménilmontant and elsewhere, but it’s rarer and rarer these days.

 The Communards: Belleville as a Center of Popular Revolt